About

 About the EPPI Centre

-The EPPI Centre’s mission is to promote and support collaborative, rigorous evidence for a fairer world.
-To support this mission we focus on:-
+The EPPI Centre’s mission is to promote and support collaborative, rigorous evidence for a fairer world, by focusing on:

 The centre was established in 1995 by Professor Ann Oakley.
-Oakley’s multi-disciplinary approach to research engendered the EPPI Centre’s problem focused approach to evidence synthesis:
+Her work, spanning multiple disciplines and employing a wide range of research methods, engendered the EPPI Centre’s problem-focused approach to evidence synthesis:

 “What matters is the question, and then the answer.
 The bit in-between the question and the answer is a long and careful process requiring much thought and judgement as well as dedicated tools and approaches.”